Trekels/vue2-calendar/README.md

  yarn add vue2-simple-calendar
 ```

-`require` or `import` the component in your project index file *(or where you instatiate Vue)* and register as follows.
+`require` or `import` the component in your project index file *(or where you instantiate Vue)* and install as shown below.
 You can add a configuration object to tweak the calendar to your needs but it is not required.

 ```javascript
 import vueCalendar from 'vue2-simple-calendar';